bird-dancer/file-cryptor/README.md

-# file-cryptor
+# File-cryptor
-A File en- and decryptor in Java
+A File 100% written in Java File cryptor using AES